 “Sepsis is challenging to track because it is a complex syndrome without a single confirmatory diagnostic test,” says Rhee.
 “Tracking sepsis using hospital claims data is problematic because sepsis tends to be under-recognized by clinicians, while coding can be influenced by reimbursement and policy incentives.
 Our research shows that widespread sepsis surveillance using clinical data is feasible and correlates well with expert physicians’ diagnoses.”

-Using the EHR data, sepsis was identified if a patient had concurrent indicators of infection (blood culture draws and antibiotic prescribing) and organ dysfunction (initiation of vasopressors, mechanical ventilation, and/or changes in laboratory tests).
+Using the EHR data, sepsis was identified if a patient had concurrent indicators of infection (blood culture draws and antibiotic prescribing) and organ dysfunction (initiation of vasopressors, mechanical ventilation, and/or changes in ER Laboratory Testing results).

 Analysis of claims-based data would suggest that the number of sepsis cases per year has been increasing slowly since 2009, while mortality has been going down more rapidly.
 The authors studied more than 173,000 adult sepsis cases in US hospitals from 2009 to 2014, and took a closer look at some selected 510 cases with chart review.
 Putting these results together and applying them to the United States as a whole, they estimate in 2014 there were 1,700,000 cases of sepsis and 270,000 deaths with sepsis.

 They concluded that EHR-based clinical data provide more objective estimates than claims-based data for sepsis surveillance, and that the proportion of hospitalizations involving sepsis has actually been holding steady at 6 percent.
 Sepsis occurred in more than a third of hospitalizations that resulted in a death.